takakd/translation-api/deployments/gcp/README.md

 ### 5. Setup DNS

-Add DNS record to route the domain to the global IP created Step 2.
-To see IP, run the following command:
+Add DNS record to route the domain to the global virtual IP created Step 2.
+To see it, run the following command:

 ```
 $ gcloud compute addresses list